-Sophia Shibles, principal interior designer at SCS Design, approaches each project with the same objective: to create beautiful, inviting and functional spaces that reflect the client’s unique esthetic and lifestyle.
-Understanding client goals along with careful consideration of the architecture and natural surroundings are crucial to our design process.
-We work with builders, artisans, furniture makers and other specialists to craft warm, smart, modern interiors using classical proportions and principles.
+Sophia Shibles, principal interior designer at SCS Design, begins each project with the same goal: to create beautiful, inviting and functional spaces that reflect the client’s unique esthetic and lifestyle.
+Understanding client goals and priorities along with careful consideration of the architecture and natural surroundings are crucial to our design process.
+We work with builders, artisans, furniture makers and other specialists to craft warm and pared down interiors while considering classical proportions and principles.

 - What’s your go-to classic color choice?